pangenome/odgi/docs/rst/commands/odgi_extract.rst

 | **-e, --max-merging-iterations**\ =\ *N*
 | Maximum number of iterations in attempting to merge close subpaths.
-  It stops if during an iteration no subpaths were merged [default: 3].
+  It stops early if during an iteration no subpaths were merged [default: 3].

 Threading